 Bordeaux, in south-western France, is arguably the most famous wine region in the world.
 It is rivaled only by the likes of Burgundy, Champagne, Rioja, Chianti and the Napa Valley.
 The region takes its name (which translates roughly as 'next to the waters') from the port city of Bordeaux, which serves as its logistical and administrative center.

 The Bordeaux viticultural region stretches for 80 miles (130km) inland from the Atlantic coast.
 It is home to more than 10,000 producers, who turn out a vast quantity of wine every vintage.
-These range from inexpensive table wines through to some of the world’s most expensive and prestigious labels.
-The majority of Bordeaux vineyards are planted with red wine grapes, although some white varieties are used in the production of dry white and sparkling wines.
-The remainder go into the region's highly esteemed sweet wines.
+These range from inexpensive everyday wines through to some of the world’s most expensive and prestigious labels.
+Bottles of dry red wine produced under the region's generic Bordeaux appellation can be bought for just a few dollars.
+Those from the top chateaux are regularly traded for several thousand dollars.

 Merlot dominates the red-grape plantings throughout Bordeaux, closely followed by Cabernet Sauvignon and then Cabernet Franc.
 Petit Verdot, Malbec and the rarely seen Carmenere are also permitted.
 When used in combination, these varieties are variously referred to as a Bordeaux Blend, Claret or Meritage (used mainly in the United States).
 Bordeaux's white wines are generally blends of Sauvignon Blanc, Semillon and Muscadelle, although Ondenc, Mauzac, Merlot Blanc, Ugni Blanc and Colombard are also sanctioned within this region.